-The African Grass Owl (Tyto capensis) is considered a vulnerable bird in South Africa, with only between 1 000 and 5 000 remaining in this country.
+The African Grass Owl is considered a vulnerable bird in South Africa, with only between 1,000 and 5,000 remaining in this country.
 We quite often see this species on this ‘Birding Tour South Africa’ excursion.

 Flufftails are highly secretive and seldom observed.
-There are two species, the Buff-spotted Flufftail and the White-spotted Flufftail – inhabitants of dense forests – the remaining species are found in deep grasslands and marshes.
+In addition to the two species occurring in South Africa, there are two species, the Buff-spotted Flufftail and the White-spotted Flufftail, that inhabit dense forests; the remaining species are found in deep grasslands and marshes.
 One species, the Streaky-breasted Flufftail, is known to be migratory; it is uncertain whether other species are as well.
 The White-winged Flufftail may breed in Ethiopia and winter in South Africa, but this is not known for certain.

-We attempt to spot these birds on this ‘Birding Tour South Africa’ adventure.
+We attempt to spot the birds listed in bold above on this South African birding adventure.